brettleehari/BTCExpert/docs/PRE_COMMIT_GUIDE.md

-# Pre-commit Hooks Setup Guide
+# Pre-commit Hooks Seup Guide

 This document explains the automated code quality checks configured for the CIAL project.